AlphaH7/shopping-cart/README.md

 # Features -

-  - Stores your cart in the localStorage and calls it back on the next webpage call.
+  - Stores your cart in the localStorage and calls it back on the next webpage call .
-  - Adding/Deleting Items to the cart
+  - Adding/Deleting Items to the cart .
-  - Search for items in the cart
+  - Search for items in the cart .
   - Sort Items on basis of Availability / Price / Discount .
+  - mobile responsive .

 # How to install and run -
-  - $ git clone https://github.com/AlphaH7/shopping-cart / simply download zip / Github Desktop.
+  - $ git clone https://github.com/AlphaH7/shopping-cart / simply download zip / Github Desktop .
   - ``` $ npm install ```
   - ``` $ bower install ```
   - ``` $ grunt serve ``` .
 It shall open a new tab of the app.